cwangsf/MiniLibrary/PROJECT_SUMMARY.md

 ### SectionIndexTitles
 - Custom A-Z index scroller (like iOS Contacts)
 - Vertical list of letters on right side
+- **Larger touch targets** - 28×22pt frames for easy tapping
+- **Increased font size** - 13pt semibold for readability
 - Tap to jump to section
 - Drag to scroll through sections
 - Haptic feedback on selection
-- Visual highlight on selected letter
+- Visual highlight on selected letter (blue circle)
 - Background capsule with material effect
+- Used in both CatalogView and WishlistView

 ### ShareSheet
 - UIViewControllerRepresentable wrapper for UIActivityViewController